AryaChakraborty/articulus_rag/CONTRIBUTING.md

 $ git add .
 ```

 Next, verify that the file has been staged correctly.
-Notice that the text color has changed, and your file is now in a list that says "Changes to be committed" instead of "Changes not staged for commit"
+Notice that the text colour has changed, and your file is now in a list that says "Changes to be committed" instead of "Changes not staged for commit"
 ```
 $ git status
 ```